distanceworkshops/distanceworkshops.github.io/intro-sep-2021.md

 ***

 "I’m really enjoying the course!
 It has really helped with my understanding of some of the basic concepts.
 My R education has been very sporadic and with very little guidance, so this has been really good for me.
 So glad it was offered!" —  Rebecca, <em>United States</em>

+## Widening participation scholarship

+We are offering one free place on the workshop to encouraging participation by scientists from countries with fewer resources, and from groups traditionally under-represented in wildlife science.
+Please see [here](widening-participation) for more information.
+The closing date for scholarship applications is 25 June 2021.

 ## Enquiries